ibmresilient/resilient-community-apps/sc_email_parser/README.md

 This datatable is used to capture email conversation information for both inbound and outbound messages within an incident.
 If you're not using Outbound Email 2.0 or greater, this generic email script will continue to work without this datatable.

-If you are using Outbound Email 2.0, you can edit this script to enable the logic to populate the inbound email message into the Email Conversations datatable.
-Uncomment the last line of the script containing `processor.add_email_conversation` to enable this feature.
+If you are using Outbound Email 2.0 or greater, you can edit this script to enable the logic to populate the inbound email message into the incident's `Email Conversations` datatable.
+Modify line 10, SAVE_CONVERSATION = True, to perform this action

 ```
 ## Uncomment if you're using Outbound EMail 2.0 or greater and want to capture the inbound email in the Email Conversation datatable